RavenOfTime/Apex-Legends-Esp/README.md

 This Source includes KdMapper made by The CURZ - https://github.com/TheCruZ/kdmapper

-The Driver Source is created by NullTerminator, Subscribe to him - https://www.youtube.com/c/NullTerminator
+The Driver Source is created by NullTerminator, Subscribe to him - https://www.youtube.com/c/NullTerminator (The source is probably Detected so Change the Signature and the assembly opcode, will make a tutorial on how to change that too)

 The UserMode is Made By Ascarre so Go, Join and Support My Telegram Channel - https://t.me/ascarrehacks